pixelsnob/lapr/docs/project-timeline.md

 Decide how the products will be searched for on the site.
 Really important, so we should really think this through, taking into account any past/current user input, as well as your own knowledge of what people are searching for, and how to make it as easy as possible to do it.

 - Will we be keeping the product categories in the menu like the current site?
 - What kind of search do you want?
 Full text search?
-Do we also want to search by maker, and maybe range?
+Do we also want to filter by maker, and maybe a couple of other fields?

 ## Dev/Design Phase